aiformankind/aiformankind.github.io/meet_our_volunteers.md

 # Meet Our Volunteers
-Meet and learn about our awesome AI For Mankind's volunteers !
-Thank you for their continued supports and contributions.
+Meet and learn about some of our awesome AI For Mankind's volunteers !
+Thank you all our volunteers for their continued supports and contributions.
 Without our volunteers, our success wouldn’t have been possible.

 ## [Rachael Creager](https://www.linkedin.com/in/rccreager/)
 ### Artificial Intelligence Fellow at Insight Data Science